City, University of London Partnership

-Four 4-credit courses = 16 U.S. semester credit hours OR
+- Four 4-credit courses = 16 U.S. semester credit hours

-Four 4-credit courses + one 2-credit extension course = 18 U.S. semester credit hours OR
+- Four 4-credit courses + one 2-credit extension course = 18 U.S. semester credit hours

-This subject relies on a high level of proficiency in mathematics, statistics, economics and computing; courses are generally open to actuarial science or similar majors only.
+This subject relies on a high level of proficiency in mathematics, statistics, economics and computing; classes are generally open to actuarial science or similar majors only.

 Limited spaces are available.
 Students should be majors in journalism and have a significant concentration in journalism or a closely related subject.